Why These Four Methods Help to Reduce Inflammation from Lyme Disease

 Method #3: Use essential oils that decrease inflammatory cytokines

 Tea tree essential oil reduces TNF-α, IL-1β, IL-10 and PGE2²¹ in one lab experiment.
 Tea tree essential oil also has anti-microbial properties against fungal²², staph and E. coli²³ biofilms.
 Bergamot orange essential oil blocks INF-γ in one lab study²⁴.
 Apigenin, a flavonoid in German chamomile essential oil, inhibits IL-1a, TNF-α induced IL-6 and IL-8 production²⁵.
 These essential oils have been used safely internally and topically for years in patients diagnosed with chronic Lyme disease.
 Not only food and botanical medicines can reduce cytokines, so can cupping with acupuncture.

 Method #4: Get cupping and acupuncture to reduce inflammation

 Another method for reducing cytokines in Lyme disease patients, wet cupping uses needles and suction cups to draw lymph fluid, blood, and toxins²⁶ from the body.
 In one study, cupping and acupuncture reduced IL-6 levels²⁷.

-Patients report significant relief in their symptoms of inflammation, pain, depression, lack of vitality, and mental fog immediately after cupping.
+Patients report significant relief in their symptoms of inflammation, pain, depression, and mental fog immediately after cupping.
 Cupping is cautioned in patients with weakness or anemia, and contraindicated in patients with bleeding disorders.
 A combined approach can help reduce inflammation from Lyme disease.